lkzeric/Embedded_System/Debugging_Experiences/CaseStudy.md

 # 6. Data Misalignment after Power Cycle
 - Fail Scene:
-    1. After power on, one date structure is loaded from Nand Flash.
+    1. After power on, one date structure is loaded from NAND Flash.
 However, this variable appeared to be incorrect.
 - Debug Step:
     1. To solve this kind of problem, it's important to clearly understand the life cycle of this variable.
     2. After checking if the variable is modified during runtime and the point where it is saved/load, there's no unexpected operation.